usaid-cs/yesterday-i-learned/random.md

 - When buying things from eBay (which is already a mistake), remember to make sure something is "genuine".
 Even fake items can be "brand new".
 - The "Nippon island effect" describes how the Japanese think they are special (which, in some ways, contributed to their war brutality).
 Many of them believe that [their intestines are longer than westerners'](https://medium.com/unpublishable-elsewhere/are-japanese-intestines-longer-8a41ca3e7d89) -- because they are studious farmers or something -- without any actual evidence for it.
 - The ["Women are wonderful" effect](https://en.wikipedia.org/wiki/%E2%80%9CWomen_are_wonderful%E2%80%9D_effect) is not made up.
 The "Women are wonderful" effect tends to be most pronounced with women who follow traditional gender roles such as child nurturing and stay at home housewife.
-- [Crows (meaning Corvus, not just the crows with the common name "crow") pull tails.](http://corvidblog.tumblr.com/post/37622242234/tail-pulling) It's like they can't help themselves.
 - [Not supporting unicode in your app can cost lives](http://languagelog.ldc.upenn.edu/nll/?p=73)
 - The name "Pineapple" was first applied to pine cones in 1398.
 Pine Cones later took over as the common name, and the fruit became known as the Pineapple due to its similar appearance.
 - We use 10% of the brain like we use 33% of a stoplight.